halilibrahimcelik/global-AI-Hub-project/README.md

 The purpose of this project is to create  a website where the user can display various course option provided by Global AI Hub.

-In this project I used private API to fetch the data.
+In this project I used private API to fetch the data and  manage the date by using custom React Hook.

 I used CSS module for the styling the website